Justification of Red List Category

-The species is suspected to be rapidly declining owing to the loss of Polylepis forest as well as burning and grazing which cause degradation and loss of understorey moss and prevent regeneration.
+The species is inferred to be rapidly declining owing to the loss of Polylepis forest as well as burning and grazing which cause degradation and loss of understorey moss and prevent regeneration.

 Cinclodes aricomae occurs in the Andes of south-eastern Peru (Cuzco, Apurímac, Puno, Ayacucho and Junín) and adjacent La Paz, Bolivia (C. Aucca Chutas in litt.
 2012).
 Historically, it was probably common, at least locally, and distributed along the entire Cordillera Real.
 Its scarce and patchy habitat now occupies c.
 10% of the estimated potential cover in Bolivia, and possibly less than 3% in large parts of Cuzco (Fjeldså and Kessler 1996), where natural habitat halved in extent during the 1980s.
 The majority of Peruvian records are from near Cuzco city, in Cuzco and Apurímac (Fjeldså and Kessler 1996), including the Cordillera Vilcanota (H. Lloyd in litt.
 2004), with numbers estimated at 100-150 individuals in 1990 (Fjeldså and Krabbe 1990).
 It was recently recorded in the Pariahuanca Valley, Junín, a significant northwesterly extension (D. Lane in litt.
 2008, Witt and Lane 2009) and in 2012 it was recorded in the Área de Conservación Regional Huaytapallana, Junín (Aucca et al. 2015).
 Surveys in three river valleys of the Cordillera Vilcanota in 2003-2005 confirmed the species's presence at only one of ten sites visited and estimated just two birds in 1.71 km2 of Polylepis habitat (Lloyd 2008).
 A record in 1997, in the Cordillera Apolobamba, La Paz (Valqui 2000), was the first in Bolivia since 1876, but it has since been recorded in the Ilampu Valley in 2000 (Vogel and Davis 2002) and near Sanja Pampa in 2003 (I. Gomez in litt.
 2003, 2008, 2009), and subsequent surveys have found it at 14 localities in the country (J. Mobley in litt.
 2010): eight in the Cordillera Apolobamba and six in the Cordillera la Paz, with the Bolivian population estimated at 50-100 individuals (D. Lebbin in litt.
 2010, J. Mobley in litt.
 2010, Gómez et al. 2011).
+High-resolution satellite imagery has also allowed for the identification of further areas of Polylepis habitat, which can contain this species (e.g. Benham et al. 2011).
 An international conservation plan for the species that was being drafted in 2010 estimates the population in Peru at 181 individuals, suggesting a total population of 231-281 individuals (D. Lebbin in litt.
 2010).

 It was thought to be confined to tiny, humid patches of Polylepis woodland and montane scrub, mainly at 3,500-4,800 m (Parker et al. 1996), but has recently been recorded in Gynoxis woodland in Junín (D. Lane in litt.
 2008).
 Its patchy distribution may result from a requirement for high altitude forests below glaciers (D. Lane in litt.
 2013).
 However the 2012 discovery in the Área de Conservacíon Regional Huaytapallana, Junín was not in Polylepis or Gynoxys habitat and had limited tree cover (Aucca et al. 2015).
-Instead the species was observed foraging on moss-covered boulders, however it is not known whether the species breeds successfully in this habitat.
+Instead the species was observed foraging on moss-covered boulders, however it is not known whether the species breeds successfully in this habitat; and the species has been observed to move through and feed in non-forest habitat (Benham et al. 2011).
 It forages, presumably for invertebrates, in moss, leaf-litter and decaying wood, descending temporarily to lower elevations during periods of snow (Engblom et al. 2002).
 The breeding season probably begins in December but, in the Cordillera Vilcanota, pairs are territorial during the austral winter (G. Servat in litt.
 1999), and have been seen carrying nesting material into a hole in a cliff face in September (H. Lloyd in litt.
 2004).
 In Bolivia, one individual was seen carrying nesting material and an active nest was observed in November (J. Mobley in litt.
 2010), and fledglings and juveniles have been observed in January and March (I. Gomez in litt.
 2003, 2008, 2009; J. Mobley in litt.
 2010).
 A study of one nesting pair suggested that the care of juveniles is biparental (I. Gomez in litt.
 2003, 2008, 2009).